 In 2006, local archeologists discovered 43 Chiribaya Shepherds buried individually in an ancient cemetery in Ilo, Peru.
 The dogs were wrapped in llama blankets and buried with llama and fish bones — toys and treats for their journey to the afterlife!
 The aptly nicknamed "mummy dogs" were beautifully preserved, with fur, tissue, and teeth still intact.

-Apart from the ancient Egyptians, the Chiribaya is the only culture believed to have given such a high social status to pets.
+Apart from the ancient Egyptians, the Chiribaya is the only ancient culture believed to have given such a high social status to pets.
 Experts believe dogs in modern-day Peru may share some of the traits of their royal ancestors.

 The Molossian Hound was an ancient Greek dog and "pawhaps" the most famous extinct breed in history.
 Bred in ancient Epirus by the Molossian tribe, this gigantic guard dog is the ancestor of the Mastiff and the stuff of literary legend.